minazuki19/MHGU-Monster-Info-Overlay/README.md

 This is an overlay homebrew dedicated to Nintendo Switch.
 You need to have installed Tesla environment to use it.

+You can exit from info page by pressing and holding Left Stick + Right Stick.
+To exit from main menu press B.

 # ScreenShots
 ### Chinese
 ![Chinese](resources/Chinese.jpg)